Barcelona is a dark beauty and to know her is to love her…..you have no choice….

-‘La Maison’ ….this is a dive bar in the heart of Gothic.
-It’s owner is a slim, pearl skinned Parisian, raven hair, ruby lips – she fell right off the pages of ‘Parisian Women for Dummies’….she looks ridiculously outta place here…maybe that’s her angle….aloof and confident.
-The place is dusky, wooden, leathery…the colours are faded pinks and greens painted on bare plaster walls with myriads of hidden alcoves dimly lit by raw candles..this could be somewhere in central Guatemala.
-She should be in Le Marais…not here.
+The place is dusky, wooden, leathery…the colours are faded pinks and greens painted on bare plaster walls with myriads of hidden alcoves dimly lit by raw candles that bleed their wax to the floor..this could be somewhere in central Guatemala and she should be in Le Marais…she should not be here.
 The furniture is an amalgam of things bought, found and maybe ‘acquired’…nothing ‘fits’…there’s no formula to this place…in fact the whole joint is at 2 opposing right angles to itself….it makes no sense.

 I love it.

-The punters are mostly South American……Peruvian and Chilean but a few are Yanks on European adventures..loud and obvious.
+The people are dimly lit shadows, mostly South American……Peruvian and Chilean maybe…but a few are Yanks on European adventures..loud and obvious.
 An accordion breathes from around the corner as the first of many beers hits the bar.
-I have to lean back hard to locate its origin and master.
-A three-piece has set up in a corner of the annexed part of the bar – accordion, guitar and cajon – Buena Vista Social club these guys are not…but they are damn close and as they sooth out Latin beats the lazing punters stir and a few begin to Bosa their Novas leaving their hefty Mojitos on rickety tables for a few moments.
+I have to lean back hard to locate its origin and master and gaze upon a three-piece musical ensemble set up in a dark corner – accordion, guitar and cajon – The Buena Vista Social club these guys are not…but they are damn close and as they breath out Latin beats the lazing shadows begin to stir and move provocatively…their heavy alcohol Mojitos are forgotten on rickety tables for a few moments.

 “This is my Grandmother’s Ceviche”